A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Neutral Higgs production

 There exist a similar ATLAS search~\cite{Aad:2020klt}, but it is less constraining~\cite{Hou:2020ciy}.
 This is primarily due to the definition of signal regions and selection criteria.
 Furthermore, searches for squark pair production in $R$-parity violating supersymmetry~\cite{Aad:2019ftg} and exotics searches for same-sign dileptons and $b$-jets~\cite{Aaboud:2018xpj} involve similar final states, but their selection cuts are too model-specific to be applied to our signature.

 To judge the impact of the existing CMS CRW limits from $4t$ search, we focus on the border of the EWBG-region with $c_\gamma = 0.1$ and $|\rho_{tc}|= 0.5$.
 We stick to our two charged Higgs masses, assume $m_A \approx m_{H^\pm} = 350, 500$~GeV for the pseudoscalar, and decouple the heavy scalar $H$.
 In this scenario, the same-sign top contribution to the CRW arises from $cg\to tA\to t t \bar c$.
 We demand that the combination of SM-backgrounds and heavy neutral Higgs production agree with observed within $2\sigma$ and give the excluded regions in Fig.~\ref{fig:neutral}.
 To scan the parameter space we use a simplified scaling $|\rho_{tc}|^2\br (A\to t \bar c)$, such that $\Gamma_A = 3.05\, (6.08)$~GeV for $m_A= 350\, (500)$~GeV.
 The exclusion covers most of the EWBG-region except for small values of $|\rho_{tc}|$.
-A dedicated same-sign top search~\cite{Hou:2020ciy}, summarized in the Appendix, would improve these results~\cite{Hou:2020ciy}, and the projected limits are plotted in Fig.~\ref{fig:neutral}.